onionApps/Fire.onion/README.md

 ## Building
 - Download this repository
 - (Optionally replace the included Tor binary with your own)
+- (Get Android Studio)
-- Get Android Studio and open this project
+- Open project
 - Press the run button